[The first article I ever wrote (in August 1964) was on the Clovers. To call it bad is being charitable, but you can read it here.]

 The record got excellent ratings the week of February 28, when it was reviewed along with Sonny Til's "Lonely Wine," the Crickets' "You're Mine," Edna McGriff's "Why, Oh Why," and Hadda Brooks' "When I Leave The World Behind."
 Also in February, Bill Darnell and Cathy Ryan (with Art Mooney's Orchestra) released Pop cover versions of "I Played The Fool."

-Sometime around the beginning of the year, John Phillip left the group.
+Sometime around the beginning of the year, John Phillip left the group (he was still mentioned in a February 1953 Clovers ad - but so was Buddy Bailey).
 He had been with the Clovers for less than six months, and had never recorded with them.
 Says Winley, "He was never really into the group....
 People in DC didn't accept him at all.
 He just didn't fit in."
 This time, Lou Krefetz brought in Charlie White (remember when he'd almost joined back in September 1951?).
 Charlie, a second tenor who was under personal contract to Krefetz, had been one of the original Dominoes (along with Clyde McPhatter, Bill Brown, and Joe Lamont), and had recently been in the Checkers along with Bill Brown.